-My mother passed away last year, and tomorrow my three sisters and I will scatter her ashes in the cemetary rose garden not far from the house where we grew up.
+My mother passed away last year, and tomorrow my three sisters and I will scatter her ashes in the cemetery rose garden not far from the house where we grew up.

-My parents almost didn’t buy that house–living close to a cemetary is not the best feng shui–but the cemetary was up the hill and a couple of blocks away, and the bungalow with full basement was just what they needed since my dad had broken his leg and was still on crutches.
+My parents almost didn’t buy that house—living close to a cemetery is not the best feng shui—but the cemetery was up the hill and a couple of blocks away, and the bungalow with full basement was just what they needed since my dad had broken his leg and was still on crutches.

 “There’s a cripple moving into the house,” the neighbours whispered.
 But once they got to know our family, we became part of the neighbourhood just like everybody else.

-I meant to blog about something else entirely today, but instead I’m filled with memories and re-reading the tribute I wrote for Mom last year.
+I meant to blog about something else entirely today, but instead I’m filled with memories and re-reading the tribute I wrote for Mom.
 Here it is below.